leostera/caramel/ocaml-tree-sitter/README.md

 ### Why write this bindings instead of just using Menhir?

-Menhir is a fabulous tool, but it is unfortunately more tied to OCaml than anything else.
-This means that the grammars I've been writing here for Erlang won't be usable outisde of the OCaml ecosystem without considerable effort.
+Menhir is a fabulous tool, but the grammars I've been writing here for Erlang won't be usable outisde of the OCaml ecosystem without some effort.

 Instead, I decided to write an Erlang grammar with [tree-sitter](https://tree-sitter.github.io), so that the grammar itself can be